 The Actuarial Function is responsible for the development of the Technical Guidelines including Technical Calculations and implementing the methodologies agreed for calculating technical insurance reserves and technical insurance provisions on an on-going basis.
 In addition, the Actuarial Function assists in the preparation of the quarterly and annual assessment of capital requirements and the ORSA.
-This function reports at least annually to the Board.
+This function formally provides a written report to the Board at least annually, with ad hoc updates where necessary.